fluxcd/source-controller/docs/spec/v1alpha1/gitrepositories.md

 	// known_hosts fields.
 	// +optional
 	SecretRef *v1.LocalObjectReference `json:"secretRef,omitempty"`

+	// The interval at which to check for repository updates.
+	Interval metav1.Duration `json:"interval"`

 	// The git reference to checkout and monitor for changes, defaults to
 	// master branch.
 	// +optional
 	Reference *GitRepositoryRef `json:"ref,omitempty"`

-	// The interval at which to check for repository updates.
-	Interval metav1.Duration `json:"interval"`
+	// Verify OpenPGP signature for the commit that HEAD points to.
+	// +optional
+	Verification *GitRepositoryVerification `json:"verify,omitempty"`
 }
 ```